 - The Rabbi's Mashiach's ancestry may be a bit murky and uncertain but he explains how this uncertainty can be considered evidence of his legitimacy rather than as a negative.
 He will be a descendant of Melech David, with ties, perhaps by blood, to not only the Jews but through the more inclusive San Grael Aryan lineage will certainly be viewed in a positive light to the European Globalists.
 As long as his essential Israelite heritage is confirmed and his actions appear beneficial to the Jews people many of our political and religious leaders will undoubtedly embrace him in the name of shalom!

 - The Rabbi's Mashiach will be a great humanitarian, binding the people's wounds and healing their divisions as he establishes global peace and security.

-The FALSE Mashiach, the one as cruel as Haman, will have to be a good counterfeit!
-He will have to fulfill SOME of the prophecies.
+The FALSE Mashiach, the "one as cruel as Haman," will have to be a good counterfeit!
+He will have to fulfill SOME of the prophecies of all three religions.
 He will have to be able to make a strong case for himself as well as be a powerful figure!